This appendix is normative.

 Syncing authentication keys inherently means that the key can be exported.
 Authentication at AAL2 may be supported subject to the above requirements.
 However, syncing violates the non-exportability requirements of AAL3.
 Similar protocols using keys not stored in an exportable manner that meet the other requirements of AAL3 may be used.

-Many syncable authenticators are built upon W3C’s [WebAuthn] specification, which provides a common data structure, a challenge-response cryptographic protocol, and an API for leveraging public-key credentials.
+Many syncable authenticators are built on W3C’s [WebAuthn] specification, which provides a common data structure, a challenge-response cryptographic protocol, and an API for leveraging public-key credentials.
 The specification is flexible and adaptive, meaning that not all deployments of WebAuthn credentials will meet the requirements of federal agencies for implementation.

 The specification has a series of flags that the RP application can request from the authenticator to provide additional context for the authentication event and determine whether it meets the RP’s access policies.
-This section describes certain flags in the WebAuthn specification that federal agencies acting as RPs should understand and interrogate when building their syncable authenticator implementations to align with NIST AAL2 guidelines.
+This section describes certain flags in the WebAuthn specification that federal agencies acting as RPs should understand and interrogate when building their syncable authenticator implementations to align with AAL2 guidelines.

 The following requirements apply to WebAuthn Level 3 flags: